Parisians line up to mourn 13 soldiers killed in Mali

 The deaths in Mali highlight the human cost to France of leading a six-year counter-insurgency campaign in West Africa.
 It has forced France to reassess its strategy, with no prospect in the immediate term of withdrawing its 4,500 troops from the region.

-Escorted by police motorcyclists and with soldiers from the military regiments saluting their fallen comrades along the Alexandre III bridge, the 13 hearses solemnly crossed towards the Hotel des Invalides, where President Emmanuel Macron will lead tributes at a funeral ceremony later in the day.
+Escorted by police motorcyclists and with soldiers from the military regiments saluting their fallen comrades along the Alexandre III bridge, the 13 hearses solemnly crossed toward the Hotel des Invalides, where President Emmanuel Macron will lead tributes at a funeral ceremony later in the day.

 The bodies of the fallen soldiers returned home on Sunday after a military homage at their base in Gao, central Mali.

-“What is at stake in the Sahel is the security of France,” Education Minister Jean-Michel Blanquer told RTL radio ahead of a hommage, referring to the desert region of western Africa south of the Sahara desert that includes Mali.
+“What is at stake in the Sahel is the security of France,” Education Minister Jean-Michel Blanquer told RTL radio ahead of a homage, referring to the desert region of western Africa south of the Sahara desert that includes Mali.

 France, the former colonial power in the region, is the only Western country with a significant military presence waging counter-insurgency operations in Mali and the wider Sahel region.